LensCherry vs StudioShot: AI Photo Comparison (2026)

 StudioShot delivers a one-time result.
 You upload photos, get headshots, and that's the end of the interaction.
 If you want new headshots later with a different style, updated look, or new outfit, you purchase another pack.

-LensCherry trains a persistent AI model from your selfies.
+LensCherry creates a persistent AI model from your selfies.
 That model stays in your account and you can generate new content from it whenever you want.
 New headshots for a job change.
 Casual photos for a dating profile.
 Video content for a presentation.
-All from the same model, without uploading new photos or paying for a new training session.
+All from the same model, without uploading new photos or paying for a new setup session.

 The persistent model approach means your investment compounds over time.
 The more you use it, the more value you get.
 It also means consistency.
 Every photo generated from your model looks like you, because it is trained on your actual appearance.